Web Chat

 Whitelisted Domains

-Entries here control what web sites are allowed to host chat clients associated to the contact point.
+Entries here control what web sites are allowed to host chat clients associated with the contact point.
 A blank entry allows any server.
 Quiq recommends this always be completed for security purposes.
 Use wildcards to allow multiple hosts to display the chat client.

 Mobile Options